The council offer many services that are needs assessed to provide a suitable tailored service to you and your child.

 The City of Wolverhampton Council may provide financial support (subject to a financial assessment in most cases) for residents who require help with paying for their eligible care and support needs.
 For young people aged 18 and over there is an financial contribution expected unless a person is exempt to pay towards the cost of their care and support to find out more visit Paying for care and support at home.

-Help in hiring a Personal assistant (PA) to support you
+Hiring a Personal assistant (PA) to support you

 A personal assistant (PA) is someone employed by the family or young disabled person to help with day-to day living.